 The customs surrounding Valentine’s Day have changed a lot over time.
 In the 20th and 21st century it is no longer a religious holiday as before.
 Like other religious holidays, it has become more and more commercialized.

-For ideas on making your own original gifts, or to make something with your children or students, see the Valentine’s Day videos in our Free Video Tutorials section.
+For ideas on making your own original gifts, or to make something with your children or students, see our Valentine’s Day projects section.